-- The assessable income of an applicant is the weekly income of the applicant and any financially associated person (less all allowable deductions), unless: - A. they are separated; - В. the financially associated person has a contrary interest in the matter for which legal assistance is sought; - disclosure of the legal problem may damage the relationship; or C. - there are other special reasons why the income of the financially associated person should D. be disregarded. - This is the net income for the purposes of the means test.
+- (i) The assessable income of an applicant is the weekly income of the applicant and any financially associated person (less all allowable deductions), unless: - A. they are separated; - B. the financially associated person has a contrary interest in the matter for which legal assistance is sought; - C. disclosure of the legal problem may damage the relationship; or - D. there are other special reasons why the income of the financially associated person should be disregarded. - E. This is the net income for the purposes of the means test.

-Definition of Assessable Income of a Child (e)
+(e) Definition of Assessable Income of a Child

-- (i) The assessable income of a child applicant is: - Α. the income of that child where that child supports him or herself from that income; and/or - any government benefit received by that child in their own right; or В. - the income of the parent(s) or guardian(s) who supports the child unless: C. - I. a parent(s)/guardian(s) has a contrary interest in the matter; or - II. disclosure of the matter to the parent(s)/guardian(s) would damage the relationship; or
+- (i) The assessable income of a child applicant is: - A. the income of that child where that child supports him or herself from that income; and/or - B. any government benefit received by that child in their own right; or - C. the income of the parent(s) or guardian(s) who supports the child unless: - I. a parent(s)/guardian(s) has a contrary interest in the matter; or

-- III. the parent(s)/guardian(s) is genuinely unwilling or unable to assist the child in the matter, - IV. due to policy or administrative reasons, the Commission decides not to assess the child's income.
+- disclosure of the matter to the parent(s)/guardian(s) would damage the relationship; or - III. the parent(s)/guardian(s) is genuinely unwilling or unable to assist the child in the matter. - IV. due to policy or administrative reasons, the Commission decides not to assess the child's income.

-(f) Allowable deductions
+Allowable deductions (f)

-- (i) The following allowances should be deducted from the applicant's income: - A. income tax, including Medicare levy; - B. weekly housing costs, including rent, mortgage plus rates, or one half of board payments to a maximum as set out in Income Test Benchmark Amounts National Means Test; - C. childcare costs necessarily incurred to work or study by the applicant or other person whose income is included in the assessable income, to a maximum as set out in Income Test Benchmark Amounts National Means Test; - D. dependent allowance as set out in Income Test Benchmark Amounts National Means Test a dependent allowance should be deducted for any dependent children and for a financially associated person; and - E. maintenance payments up to the amount of the appropriate dependent allowance as set out in Income Test Benchmark Amounts National Means Test.
+- The following allowances should be deducted from the applicant's income: (i) - income tax, including Medicare levy; - В. weekly housing costs, including rent, mortgage plus rates, or one half of board payments to a maximum as set out in Income Test Benchmark Amounts - National Means Test; - childcare costs necessarily incurred to work or study by the applicant or other person whose income is included in the assessable income, to a maximum as set out in Income Test Benchmark Amounts - National Means Test. - dependent allowance as set out in Income Test Benchmark Amounts National Means Test a dependent allowance should be deducted for any dependent children and for a financially associated person; and - E. maintenance payments up to the amount of the appropriate dependent allowance as set out in Income Test Benchmark Amounts - National Means Test.